Bite-sized Innovations: Hacking the Future of Alternative Protein

 There are many proteins in milk with different properties and functionalities (different whey proteins and different caseins).
 Current vegan cheese alternatives usually have very little protein and no good functionality on pizza (hot application, mouth feel, stickiness, stringiness).
 Increasing the protein level deteriorates the textural properties even further.
 Is there a protein from nature that behaves like casein rather than like whey protein and can give melted cheese the desired properties?

-• Creating sweetness: Clean label, non-Novel-Food (not sugar / honey / fructose)
+Creating sweetness: Clean label, non-Novel Food and not sugar / honey / fructose ecc.

 provided by Bühler Group